Monday 9:00 AM – 5:00 AM

 While not all people who snore have sleep apnea, those who are diagnosed with this potentially life-threatening sleep disorder do snore.

-When snoring is interrupted by bouts of obstructed breathing that can last for more than 10 seconds and occurring several times every night that is known as obstructive sleep apnea.
+When snoring is interrupted by bouts of obstructed breathing that can last for more than 10 seconds and be occurring several times every night that is known as obstructive sleep apnea.

 Because the disorder can decrease the blood oxygen levels, sleep apnea is a potentially life-threatening condition.